 Date sugar has a subtle butterscotch-like flavor, which isn’t that far off from coconut sugar.

-Since date sugar is just as sweet as coconut sugar, so use a 1:1 ratio when substituting one with the other.
+Since date sugar is just as sweet as coconut sugar, use a 1:1 ratio when substituting one with the other.

 Turbinado Sugar

-Turbinado sugar, also known as raw sugar, is minimally processed and refined sugar that retains some of the original molasses, giving it a subtle caramel-like flavor.
+This gives it a subtle caramel-like flavor.
 It’s healthier than fully refined sugar, making it a good choice for health-conscious individuals.

 Turbinado sugar dissolves just fine in sauces, marinades, and creamed mixtures, so if you’re making any one of those, this is a wonderful substitute.